ThiagoPanini/xplotter/README.md

 The last version of `xplotter` package are published and available on [PyPI repository](https://pypi.org/project/xplotter/)

-> :pushpin: **Nota:** as a good practice for every Python project, the creation of a <a href="https://realpython.com/python-virtual-environments-a-primer/">virtual environment</a> is needed to get a full control of dependencies and third part packages on your code.
+> :pushpin: **Note:** as a good practice for every Python project, the creation of a <a href="https://realpython.com/python-virtual-environments-a-primer/">virtual environment</a> is needed to get a full control of dependencies and third part packages on your code.
 By this way, the code below can be used for creating a new venv on your OS.
 >

 ```bash